We are filling in for Sean on the Sean Hannity Radio Show.

 There's reporting in the Wall Street Journal that showed how extensively the Biden administration efforted to lie to us about how weak Joe Biden was.

-So, you know, we've been lied to on a regular basis, and unfortunately, you know, that that's actually the fight that needs to happen.
+And unfortunately, that's actually the fight that needs to happen.

 It's not about the debt ceiling.